aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/creating-and-customizing-charts/_index.md

 ![todo:image_alt_text](creating-and-customizing-charts_2.jpg)

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-HowToCreateBubbleChart-HowToCreateBubbleChart.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-HowToCreateBubbleChart-HowToCreateBubbleChart.java" >}}

 #### **Line with Data Marker Chart**

 To create a line with a data marker chart, the [**ChartType**](https://apireference.aspose.com/cells/java/com.aspose.cells/ChartType) has to be set to [**ChartType.LINE_WITH_DATA_MARKERS**](https://apireference.aspose.com/cells/java/com.aspose.cells/charttype#LINE_WITH_DATA_MARKERS) and few extra properties such as background area,Series Markers , Values & XValues need to be set accordingly.
 Upon executing the following code, a line with a data marker chart is added to the worksheet.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-Charts-CreateLineWithDataMarkerChart-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-Charts-CreateLineWithDataMarkerChart-1.java" >}}

 ## **Creating Custom Charts**